How We Started

 Our Social Business Model

-Since our first venture with Dignity Kitchen™ in 2010, we have now evolved into three ventures all aimed at strengthening our capabilities in skills training and placement and employment within the F&B and retail sector as well as achieving greater integration and inclusion.
-Each one with a revenue-generating stream to support the social mission.
+All four ventures are aimed at strengthening our capabilities in skills training, placement and employment within the F&B and retail sector as well as achieving greater integration and inclusion.

 Dignity Learn, an inclusive training centre, provides WSQ and SkillsFuture eligible hawker culinary courses for the public.
 We also run a 22-day Train-and-Place programme for adults with special needs seeking employment.

 Dignity Kitchen is where we operate an air-conditioned food court as well as food delivery service.
-Currently situated in Serangoon, the 7 stalls are manned by the differently-abled and disadvantaged.
+Currently situated in 69 Boon Keng Road, the 7 stalls are manned by the differently-abled and disadvantaged.
 We provide lunch treats for the elderly from nursing homes across Singapore every day.

 Dignity Outreach combines team bonding with impact, offering corporate and government entities an avenue to engage in corporate citizenship while achieving team building objectives.
 At the same time, it accelerates our goal of social inclusion and integration with marginalised communities.